-- This was briefly covered in Section 1.13.2.
-Cut Mode has three choices: - WYSIWYG: Cuts the shapes where they are positioned on the Cutting Mat.
-Refer to Section 10.07.3. - Origin Point: Moves the shapes to align with the origin you have set based on the blade tip.
-Refer to Section 10.07.2. - Center Point: Moves the shapes to center around the origin you have set based on the blade tip.
-Refer to Section 10.07.4. - A fourth mode is called Print+Cut (aka Print and Cut or PNC): - O This is the mode selected when you want to print images on your printer and then have the Zing Orbit cut them out. - Four registration marks are printed, along with your images, from SCAL to your home or office printer.
+- This was briefly covered in Section 1.11.3.
+Cut Mode has two choices: - WYSIWYG: Cuts the shapes where they are positioned on the Cutting Mat.
+Refer to Section 10.07.3. - Origin Point: Moves the shapes to cut at the origin you have set on the cutter itself.
+Refer to Section 10.07.2.

+- A third mode is called Print+Cut (aka Print and Cut or PNC): - This is the mode selected when you want to print images on your printer and then have the Maxx Air cut them out. - Three registration marks are printed, along with your images, from SCAL to your home or office printer.
 The printout is placed on the cutting mat.
-The optic eye automatically locates and aligns with each printed mark.
-The Zing Orbit will then cut out your shapes based on triangulation.
+The laser light is then aligned at each printed mark.
+The Maxx Air will then cut out your shapes based on triangulation.
 This is far more precise than WYSIWYG because it takes into account not only any misalignment of your printout on the mat, but also any errors in the printing.
 Most printers do not print images precisely in the location on the paper as they are located on the screen. - Note that raster images (.JPG, .BMP, .PNG etc.) will need to be traced first so that cut lines are created.
 Refer to Section 7.03 for tutorials on how to do the tracing - Access to the Print+Cut mode is located in the bottom left corner of the Cut Settings window.
-Refer to Chapter 11 for complete instructions on calibrating the optic eye and examples of PNC applications.
+Refer to Chapter 11 for complete instructions on calibrating the laser and examples of PNC applications.